bwsw/cloudstack-ui/docs/source/CS-UI_Resources.rst

 * the *Resource Limits Management* backend plugin that extends CloudStack API with additional endpoints.

-To get detailed instructions on plugins deployment you will need access to projects at GitLab.

 After the backend plugins are deployed and configured the Resource Limits Management UI-plugin can be activated and configured via the configuration file (see the `configuration guide <https://github.com/bwsw/cloudstack-ui/blob/master/config-guide.md#resource-limits-plugin>`_).
 Once it is activated, users and administrators get access to resource limits and quotas management via UI.

 Plugin Deployment